 The bald eagle is the national bird and national animal of the United States—and with its 7½ foot wingspan, and legal protection from Uncle Sam himself (the Bald and Golden Eagle Protection Act), it might also be the country’s best treated.
 Anyone without a permit from the Secretary of the Interior is forbidden from disturbing bald eagles in any capacity.
 The strikingly beautiful bird of prey is left to hunt, fish, and mate for life, in peace.

 Alaska’s native animals are as precious as they are beautiful, and thankfully, not as hard to catch sight of as you may think.
 These animals, and many more, are available to view at the Alaskan Wildlife Conservation Center, a sanctuary in Portage dedicated to the preservation of native Alaskan wildlife.
-Visit the AWCC on several of our tours, including the Grand Alaskan Cruise & Tour and Ultimate Alaskan Cruise & Tour.
+Visit the AWCC on several of our tours, including the Grand Alaskan Cruise & Tour and Majestic Alaska Cruise & Tour.
 To join one of our exciting journeys to Alaska and beyond, call your travel consultant or YMT Vacations at 1-888-756-9072.